 Graduation & Honors

-Important Note: We suggest that you run an Interactive Degree Audit (IDA) prior to applying online in order to verify your eligibility for graduation.
-If any degree requirements are not met, you should contact an Academic Advisor in the Undergraduate Advising Office in SZB 216 or BEL 1005.
+Important Note: Undergraduates in the College of Education are strongly encouraged to run an Interactive Degree Audit (IDA) prior to completing the graduation application.
+If any degree requirements are not met, students should contact an academic advisor in SZB 216 or BEL 1005.

 Registration In Absentia

-NOTE: Students may contact Elizabeth Edds at 512-471-3223 with any questions about the application process.
+NOTE: Students may contact Elsa Rennie at 512-471-3223 with any questions about the application process.

 To be included on the University Honors list, a student must: